 Rent Increases for Periodic Tenancies

-If a tenant has a periodic tenancy (which has no end date), the landlord must give the tenant a signed written notice of a rent increase.
-The notice is only legally required to state the date of the increase and it must be signed and dated by the landlord or landlord’s agent.
+If a tenant has a periodic tenancy, the landlord must give the tenant a signed written notice of the increase.
+The notice must state the date of the increase, plus signed and dated by the landlord or landlord’s agent.

-For monthly periodic tenancies (where the tenancy goes month-to-month), the landlord must give the tenant at least 3 tenancy months notice of the rent increase.
-For example, if the landlord wants to increase the rent on November 1, the notice must be served on or before July 31 for the rent increase to be enforceable.
+For monthly periodic tenancies, the landlord must give the tenant at least 3 tenancy months notice of the increase.
+So, to increase rent on November 1, the landlord must serve notice on or before July 31.

-For weekly periodic tenancies (where the tenancy goes week-to-week), the landlord must give the tenant at least 12 tenancy weeks notices of the rent increase.
-For example, if the rental week runs from Monday to Sunday and the landlord wants to increase the rent on Monday, November 1, the landlord must serve the notice before Monday, August 9, for the rent increase to be enforceable.
+For weekly periodic tenancies, the landlord must give the tenant at least 12 tenancy weeks notice of the increase.
+For example, the rental week runs from Monday to Sunday and the landlord wants to increase rent on Monday, November 1.
+So, the landlord must serve the notice before Monday, August 9.

 For any other length of periodic tenancy, the landlord must give at least 90 days notice.